IMIMFUL-LabWHO/MiCoV/README.md

 reference/hcov_229e_1000.primer.bed
 ```

-The second positional argument specifies the directory containing the ONT `.fastq.gz` files.
+The second positional argument specifies the directory containing the ONT `.fastq.gz` files:

-For example:

 ```text
 /path/to/run/data/
 ```

+The current working directory is used as the analysis output directory.

 ---

-# Main script overview
+## Main script overview

-The main `micov.sh` script automates the processing of ONT sequencing reads from FASTQ files to consensus sequences, variant calls, sequencing statistics, and per-position coverage data.
+The main `micov.sh` script automates processing of ONT sequencing reads from raw FASTQ files to consensus sequences, variant calls, sequencing statistics, and per-position coverage data.

-For each sample, MiCov performs the following main steps:
+For each sample, the pipeline performs the following steps:

 1. **Sample detection**
    Identifies samples from gzip-compressed FASTQ filenames in the supplied input directory.

 2. **Read trimming and QC**
-   Uses `fastp` to perform quality trimming, remove poly-X/poly-G sequence, filter short reads, and generate HTML and JSON QC reports.
+   Uses `fastp` to perform quality trimming, minimum-length filtering, and poly-X/poly-G trimming.
+HTML and JSON QC reports are generated for each sample.

 3. **ONT reference mapping**
    Maps trimmed reads to the selected reference genome using `minimap2` with the ONT-specific `map-ont` preset.

 4. **Primer trimming**
-   Removes primer-derived sequence from mapped reads using `ivar trim` and the corresponding primer BED file.
+   Removes primer-derived sequences using `ivar trim` and the corresponding primer BED file.

 5. **BAM processing**
-   Uses `samtools` to remove unmapped reads, sort alignments, and index the final BAM file.
+   Removes unmapped reads, sorts the alignments, and generates an indexed BAM file for each sample.

 6. **Mapping and coverage statistics**
-   Calculates mapping statistics, reference coverage, and per-position sequencing depth using `samtools`.
+   Calculates alignment statistics, reference coverage, and per-position sequencing depth using `samtools`.

 7. **Consensus generation**
-   Generates a consensus sequence using `samtools mpileup` and `ivar consensus`.
-Ambiguous nucleotide calls and gap characters are converted to `N`.
+   Generates a consensus sequence for each sample using `samtools mpileup` and `ivar consensus`.
+Ambiguous nucleotide calls and gaps are converted to `N`.

 8. **Variant calling and annotation**
-   Detects variants using `ivar variants` and annotates them using the supplied reference FASTA and GFF3 files.
+   Detects variants using `ivar variants` and annotates them using the selected reference FASTA and GFF3 files.

 9. **Result consolidation**
-   Combines per-sample consensus sequences, variants, coverage data, and mapping statistics into consolidated result files.
+   Combines individual sample outputs into analysis-wide mapping statistics, consensus sequences, variant tables, and coverage data.

 The workflow can be summarized as: